Mercutio3/constructor-uni-coursework/README.md

 This repository consists of my solutions to a series of problems I used to become familiar with the C and C++ programming languages.
 These problems were handed to me on a weekly basis for 14 weeks, hence the division by "Weeks".
 Weeks 1-8 cover the C language, while weeks 9-14 cover C++.
 Within each programming language, the exercies and their solutions get more complex as the weeks go on.
 However, all the concepts demonstrated remain into the "beginner" levels of C and C++ programming.

+The problems were handed to me as part of my university coursework during my first semester at Constructor University.
+Obviously, I do not endorse copying answers or take responsibility for students who hinder their own learning by doing so.
+This is meant to be a tool to help learn and/or review.

 ## Future Plans
 I am now much more experienced and familiar with the two langauges than when I solved these exercises.
 While commiting my code to this repository, I had the opportunity to look back at my code; I was able to find numerous things I would like to change.